rosstex/broadband-mapping-dataset/README.md

 This repo contains the analysis code for No WAN's Land, at IMC '20.

-To access the full dataset, TODO (ask Ross)
+You can access the full dataset on [Google Drive](https://drive.google.com/drive/u/3/folders/12mTemnw0QdEr4EGQpImCkmTHVb36IqSL)

 ## [Paper](https://dl.acm.org/doi/abs/10.1145/3419394.3423652)